cinely/mule-uploader/README.md

      </CORSRule>
      ```

-3. You need a backend to sign your REST requests.
+3. You need a backend to sign your REST requests (a Flask + SQLAlchemy one is available at example_backend.py).
 Here is an example Python snippet to sign an upload start request:

     ```python
     import time